huanghao/learning-django/chapter04/README.md

     mkdir templates/

-    Django searches templates/ subdirectory in each of INSTALLED_APPS
+    Django searches templates/ sub-directory in each of INSTALLED_APPS

     settings.TEMPLATE_DIRS